We are a company of people who are passionate about food, nature and aesthetics. We are dedicated to excellence in all we do!

 We try to give back from our modest successes in a variety of ways.
 Our main philanthropic efforts are devoted to helping homeless families through the Sweet Home Project.

 We strive to achieve both financial and market success, while achieving personal and professional rewards for all.
-There's more to life than selling cookies - but it's not a bad way to make a living.
+There's more to life than selling cookies and brownies - but it's not a bad way to make a living.
 We believe that if people love what they're doing, it shows in the food.
 We developed this philosophy from the earliest days when we observed that baking "angry" would ruin a cake.

 You'll find us in premier gourmet and specialty food retailers and catalogs throughout the country, and also in bakery sections of some progressive grocery chains.
 For a comprehensive listing click here.